Riz-Kler/MAG_Riz/README.md

 **Update (Oct 2025):** Terraform IaC structure cleaned and validated in `terraform/`.
 Older configs archived in `terraform_old/`.
 AWS resources will be reintroduced next phase.

+This repo demonstrates Terraform IaC, NiFi data flows, and AWS architecture design for the MAG_Riz system — created as part of recent interview preparation.